 1. Type 1 diabetes

-The pancreas produces the hormone insulin, which helps regulate blood sugar levels.
-In type 1 diabetes, the immune system attacks and destroys insulin-producing cells in the pancreas.
+Your pancreas produces the hormone insulin, which helps regulate blood sugar levels.
+In type 1 diabetes, the immune system destroys insulin-producing cells in your pancreas.

 2. Rheumatoid arthritis (RA)

 In RA, your immune system attacks the joints.
 This causes symptoms affecting the joints such as:

 Skin cells grow and then shed when they’re no longer needed.
 Psoriasis causes skin cells to multiply too quickly.
 The extra cells build up and form inflamed patches.
 On lighter skin tones, patches may appear red with silver-white scales of plaque.
 On darker skin tones, psoriasis may appear purplish or dark brown with gray scales.